davestanley/Hippocampal_circadian_analysis/README.md

 ### Set all submodule to correct branches (optional)
 	./checkout_submodules.sh

-### When pulling, be sure to also update submodules:
+### When pulling, be sure to also update submodules
 	git pull --recurse-submodules